mikeal/block-box/README.md

 both the codec and multihash space.

-Because the focus in IPLD too often fixates on treating it like a Graph in order to support existing indeterminsitic representations that are modeled as graphs, it remains unclear to many how many problems can be solved working with Set() in the block representations because that serialization layer has been difficult to evolve.
+Because the focus in IPLD too often fixates on treating it like a Graph in order to support existing indeterminsitic representations modeled as graphs, it remains unclear to many how many problems can be solved working with Set() operations in the block representations because that serialization layer has been difficult to evolve.

-From this point on, this project uses the IPLD `codec` and `multihash` to signal change between different formats and in certain ways program behavior variance through those address spaces.
+From this point on, this project uses the IPLD `codec` and `multihash` to signal change between different formats and program behavior variance through those address spaces.
 * Some have fully deterministic block encodings,
 * Some don't have fully determinstic block encodings but remain incrementally verifiable.